-The teacher will note non-compliance in student Aeries attendance log.
-According to Butte County Office of Education Superintendent's Policy (SP 6158), missing appointments with the supervising teacher without valid reasons may trigger an evaluation to determine whether the student should remain in independent study.
-When a participating student misses three assignments in a period of twenty (20) school days, an evaluation shall be conducted to determine whether it is in the student's best interest to remain in independent study.
+The teacher will note non-compliance in the student Aeries visitation log.
+According to the Butte County Office of Education Superintendent's Policy (SP 6158), missing appointments with the supervising teacher without valid reasons may trigger an evaluation to determine whether the student should remain in independent study.
+When a participating student misses three assignments in a period of twenty (20) school days, an evaluation shall be conducted to determine whether it is in the student's best interest to remain in independent study. - d.
+The teacher may increase the frequency of the appointment schedule and/or require daily lab attendance.

-- d.
-The teacher may increase the frequency of the appointment schedule and/or require daily lab attendance. - e.
-The teacher will talk with student, during next appointment, and determine interventions necessary to remove barriers to attending appointments, completing assignments and/or logging onto curriculum.
-(For example: attending tutoring sessions, bus pass, gas card, mental health support).
-A Student Study Team may be held with the student, the student's parent/guardian (if student is under 18), the supervising teacher and other appropriate staff to determine supports needed. - f.
-The teacher will send home a Missed Appointment letter, which states the day and time of missed appointment and gives the day and time of a rescheduled appointment that the student MUST attend or send home a Not Logging On letter, which states that the student has not been logging onto the on-line curriculum platform (Edgenuity) and not completing assignments outlined in weekly Learning Plan. - g.
-The teacher will contact the Resource Teacher, if student has an active IEP. - h.
+- e.
+The teacher will talk with the student, during the next appointment, and determine interventions necessary to remove barriers to attending appointments, completing assignments, and/or logging onto the curriculum.
+(For example: attending tutoring sessions, receiving a bus pass or gas card, providing information for mental health support).
+A Re-engagement meeting may be held with the student, the student's parent/guardian (if a student is under 18), and the Principal to determine the support needed. - f.
+The teacher will send home a Missed Appointment Letter, which states the day and time of missed appointment and gives the day and time of a rescheduled appointment that the student MUST attend, or send home a Not Logging On Letter, which states that the student has not been logging onto the online curriculum platform (Edgenuity) and not completing assignments outlined in weekly Learning Plan. - g.
+The teacher will contact the Resource Teacher if the student has an active IEP. - h.
 No attendance will be given for missed work days. - 2) Second Occurrence, within the same semester: - a.
-Student is now truant; the teacher will make attempt to contact student and reschedule appointment. - b.
-The teacher and principal will evaluate student progress through Aeries attendance conference log. - c.
-A Student Study Team will be held with the student, the student's parent/guardian (if the student is under 18), the supervising teacher and other appropriate staff to determine supports needed. - d.
-The teacher will note non-compliance in student Aeries attendance log. - 3) Third Occurrence - a.
-The supervising teacher will implement all supports all designated in the First Occurrence. - b.
-The principal will send a letter giving five (5) days' notice to the student, or the student's parent/guardian (if student is under 18) indicating that the student will be disenrolled.
-This letter includes a notification of enrollment termination and Charter School Complaint Notice.
+The student is now truant; the teacher will attempt to contact the student and reschedule an appointment. - b.
+The teacher and Principal will evaluate student progress through Aeries attendance conference log. - c.
+A Reengagement meeting will be held with the student, the student's parent/guardian (if the student is under 18), and the Principal to determine the support needed. - d.
+The teacher will note non-compliance in the student Aeries attendance log. - 3) Third Occurrence - a.
+The supervising teacher will implement all supports designated in the First Occurrence. - b.
+The Principal will send a letter giving five (5) days' notice to the student, or the student's parent/guardian (if a student is under 18) indicating that the student will be disenrolled.
+This letter includes notification of enrollment termination and Charter School Complaint Notice.
 (EC) Section 47605(d)(4) and (b)(5)(J)(iii) - c.
-The student will be withdrawn from the school and the district of residence will be notified unless the student, or the student's parent/guardian (if student is under 18) requests an appeal within five (5) working days of the date of notification. - d.
-A special meeting with the principal, supervising teacher, parent and student may be necessary when a parent requests an appeal. - e.
-If the parent fails to respond by the predetermined disenrollment date, the student will be withdrawn.
+The student will be withdrawn from school and the district of residence will be notified for students under 18.
+The student or the student's parent/guardian (if a student is under 18) may request an appeal within five (5) working days of the date of notification. - d.
+A special meeting with the Principal, supervising teacher, parent, and the student may be necessary when a parent requests an appeal. - e.
+If the parent fails to respond by the predetermined dis-enrollment date, the student will be withdrawn.
 The student's exit date will be the last date the student received attendance at school.

-Students Inadequate Progress Policy for Student with an IEP:
+Students Inadequate Progress Policy for Students with an IEP: